 Mixing the thick batter:

-In a mixing bowl, add the flour, sugar, salt, black sesame seeds and activated charcoal.
+- In a mixing bowl, add the flour, baking powder, sugar, and, salt.
 Stir to mix.
-In a separate mixing bowl, mix the beaten eggs with oil and coconut milk.
+In a separate mixing bowl, mix the beaten eggs with black sesame paste, oil and coconut milk.
 Whisk until combined.
 Gradually add in the flour mixture into the egg mixture and stir until combined.
 The batter will be somewhat thick and gray or dark gray in color

 Whipping the meringue:

-Place the egg whites in a clean bowl.
+- Place the egg whites in a clean bowl.
 You will have trouble whipping your meringue if there's trace of grease in your utensils or bowls.
 Beat the egg whites on medium speed, add in the cream of tartar and gradually add in the sugar as you beat.
-I beat them for around 8-10 minutes to get to the firm peak.
-You will know you get to the firm peak when you hold your mixer up and your meringue will not drip anymore
+I beat them for around 8-10 minutes to get to the firm peak with a slight bent on the tip.
+You will know you get to the firm peak when you hold your mixer up and your meringue will not drip anymore.
+Stop beating once you reach this stage

-DO NOT grease your chiffon pan.
+- DO NOT grease your chiffon pan.
 The cake needs to cling to the pan to rise.
 Give the pan a strong tap on the side for a few times before pouring in the batter to remove any air bubbles.
 Smooth the batter with rubber spatula.
-Pop into the oven and let it bake at 330 F for 30 minutes and then turn the oven down to 300 F and bake for another 30 minutes .
-DO NOT open your oven door at least for the first 30 minutes or you will deflate the cake
+Pop into the oven and let it bake at 330 F for 30 minutes at the middle rack and then turn the oven down to 300 F and bake for another 30 minutes .
+You don't need to open the oven door when you adjust the temperature, just continue to bake

 Decorating the cake: